Response to Covid-19 and its ripple effects on trade may be accelerating maritime industries’ adoption of geospatial technology

 To understand these changes, a little background is necessary.
 One advancement that has already transformed the maritime industry is e-navigation, an international protocol for sharing information among ships and ports.
 In tandem with transponder-based Automatic Identification Systems (AIS), e-navigation safely directs ships from berth to berth by harmonizing and presenting real-time information to those ashore and aboard.
 The application of AIS technology resulted in a paradigm shift within the shipping industry, allowing Vessel Traffic Management Services (VTMS) the ability to locate ships around the world through automatic geolocation.

 While AIS is now mandated for all vessels of 300 GT (gross tonnage) and above on international voyages, this development was once unimaginable in the industry.
-As George Guy Thomas, hailed as the father of AIS, explains, “I mean 85 percent of the people that I talked to said it was either technically infeasible or they didn’t understand why it was so important.”
-Thomas had served as a pilot in the U.S. Navy and believed that the beacons used to track air traffic could be modulated to fit maritime vessels.
+At first AIS was used only over short distances, to avoid vessel collision, until George Guy Thomas saw the potential to take the technology further.
+Thomas had served as a reconnaissance officer in the U.S. Navy as well as Air Force, and believed that just as beacons were used to track air traffic, maritime vessels with beacons could be coordinated from afar by satellites.
+He explains, “I mean 85 percent of the people that I talked to said it was either technically infeasible or they didn’t understand why it was so important.”
 Today, AIS, together with GPS, has become the primary radio-based mechanism within the maritime sector.
 As Thomas says, “Satellite navigation is a big help, but [AIS] actually totally changed how the maritime world is operated.”

 Maximizing Efficient Maritime Delivery